-A: The National Park Service has published a feasibility study to implement a non-motorized boathouse zone along the Georgetown waterfront.
-The feasibility study examines what boating-related structures and facilities can be accomodated within the zone, which includes important sections of the C&O Canal National Historical Park.
+A: The National Park Service's feasibility study to implement a non-motorized boathouse zone along the Georgetown waterfront examines what boating-related structures and facilities can be accomodated within an area that includes important sections of the C&O Canal National Historical Park.
 The study presents scenarios for enhancing boating access, ranging from high to low density development.
 The Defenders of Potomac River Parkland endorsed the low density approach as respecting the values of the C&O Canal NHP.
 The public comment period on the study ended on May 24, 2013.

 Q: What can I do to prevent intrusion on the C&O Canal National Historical Park?

-A: Be prepared to voice support for protecting the C&O Canal NHP through written comments on the Feasibility Study during the public comment period that ends on 11:59 p.m., Mountain Time, on Friday, May 24, 2013.
-Explain the importance of protecting the National Historical Park by sending a letter to media and officials.
+A: Be prepared to voice support for protecting the C&O Canal National Historical Park through written comments on future NPS studies, Environmental Assessments, or Environmental Impact Studies.
+Explain the importance of protecting the C&OCNHP by sending a letter to media and officials.
 (See Take Action.)

 Q: How can I find out more about this issue?

-A: Explore this website for: news and updates; maps and images, including possible boathouse sites outside of the C&O Canal NHP; background information on earlier phases of the boathouse controversy, including letters by members of the Defenders of Potomac River Parkland.
+A: Explore this website for: articles; maps and images; and background information on the boathouse controversy, including letters by members of the Defenders of Potomac River Parkland.
 Relevant documents are published on NPS' Planning, Environment & Public Comment website.